Fletch-N/BackyardRadioScope/README.md

 - What are the limitations of small-scale radio telescopes?
 - How can the system be made affordable without sacrificing performance?
 - What software frameworks are best suited for this project?
+- How to maintain a reasonable amount of data collection?

 ## Next Steps
 Outline immediate next steps or tasks to focus on.
 For example: